Welcome to the Official Website of Mark A. Keeton

 He recently finished a great run as Gary Gauger in"The Exonerated" at The Secret Theatre.

-Mark has a small role in "Wonderstruck," directed by Todd Haynes, which competed at Cannes and has been chosen the Centerpiece Selection by Lincoln Center for the 55th NYFF.
+Mark played the Shopkeeper in "Wonderstruck," directed by Todd Haynes.
+It competed at Cannes and was chosen the Centerpiece Selection by Lincoln Center for the 55th NYFF.

-Mark recently had a successful run of "One Flew Over the Cuckoo's Nest" with Variations Theatre Group as Dale Harding.
+Mark was lauded in a recent successful run of "One Flew Over the Cuckoo's Nest" with Variations Theatre Group as Dale Harding.

 "Mark A. Keeton, as the effeminate patient Harding, provides plenty of laughs, but is always in on the joke.
 He is in charge until McMurphy shows up, because he understands his place in the pecking order and doesn’t make trouble for Ratched.